 I spent many an hour at Tietie’s house (that’s what we called her) when we visited my paternal aunts on a weekend.
 She would ask me about my day and we would go into the kitchen and make stuff.
 Sometimes breakfast or a snack with tea while she listened to my chatter, or sometimes she would let me help her make things from scratch.

 My favorite was her easy pancake recipe without baking powder, stuffed with cooked coconut filling.
 She was incredibly patient with me and always took her time to explain what she was doing and why she was doing it.
-My recipe is an easy pancake recipe for kids so that your children, nieces or grandchildren can have the same positive bonding experience that I had helping in the kitchen.
+My recipe is an easy pancake recipe for kids so that your children, nieces or grandchildren can have the same positive bonding experience that I had helping my aunt in the kitchen.

 I tried many sweet and savory crepe recipes in the past and they all left something to be desired.
-Some crepes were too thick, some too chewy and others too tough.
+Some pannekoek turned out too thick, some too chewy and others too tough.
 I finally found the perfect thin pancake recipe in one of my mother’s Two in One Cookery collection publications from 1994.

 - To make the most delicious pancake recipe in the world it is recommended to let the batter rest overnight if you can, although at least three hours will be adequate too.
 It gives a wonderfully tender end result and few or no accidental breakages.